Clackamas Community College

 4 credits, Spring

-In this course, you will build upon knowledge obtained from the Principles of Accounting courses to comprehend the process and practice of corporate financial management.
+In this course, you will build upon knowledge obtained from BA-211Z to comprehend the process and practice of corporate financial management.
 Purchasing capital assets and undertaking projects require sound decision-making and management of risk, as well as a solid understanding of the time value of money.
 In this course, you will delve into discounted cash flow analysis for stocks and bonds, capital budgeting, the cost of capital, and effective corporate financial planning.
 Both theoretical and practical, our focus is on decisions that are made by the corporate financial manager.

 BA-249 Retailing